: Collins Lake Resort in the winter

 The Mt.
 Hood Oregon Resort is a secluded getaway in the town of Welches.
 Celebrated as a golf and spa destination, the resort holds its own as an ideal setting for a ski getaway.
 The resort offers 157 guest rooms, suites and villas; the onsite Altitude restaurant features seasonal gourmet Northwest cuisine, with Mallards Pub offering a casual relaxed atmosphere.

 The 5,000 square-foot luxury spa at the Mt.
-Hood Oregon Resort is a welcome reprieve after a long day on the slopes.
+Hood Oregon Resort is a welcome reprieve after a long day on the slopes (under renovations for winter 24/25).
 The full-service spa offers a range of services from massages to hydrating facials and a stunning relaxation area with lush forest views.
 The resort also features an outdoor pool heated to 80 degrees year-round, as we all as year-round golf on the Thistle and Pine Cone nines, conditions permitting.

 About The